nami773/Nanami-Momi-ecc-dssb-IS24-code-challenge-reqTBD/README.md

 1. When creating a new product, leaving assigned developers field empty is allowed.
 2. Delete functionality is not required from the UI side.
 3. "Call to action button for saving exits", I wasn't very sure about this functionality and took this as "Edit" button.
+4. The website is accessed from computers.
+Responsive design is not required.

 ## Future Work